kwabs22/My-AWS-Developer-Study-Notes/Skills in Order Attempt/Allocating Skills to tools.md

 Pipe is the splitter so can split by newlines to create tally

+Everything can usually be done in programming language / cli so our interest is everything outside of those

+Main themes = debug - monitor, infrastructure changes, artifact creation, security, scaling,

+Timeline = events = architecture diagram

 AWS exam guides for Developer

-Domain 1: Development with AWS Services
+Domain 1: Development with AWS Services -
 Task Statement 1: Develop code for applications hosted on AWS.
 Skills in:
 • Creating fault-tolerant and resilient applications in a programming language (for example, Java, C#, Python, JavaScript, TypeScript, Go)